Transformative Climate Communities

 Tracking groundbreaking community-led climate action

-Funded by the state’s cap-and-trade program and administered by the California Strategic Growth Council, TCC implementation grants empower communities impacted by legacy pollution to design and implement projects to advance clean transportation, affordable housing, renewable energy, energy efficiency, urban greening, and more.
+The California Transformative Climate Communities grant program (TCC) is one of the most innovative, comprehensive, and equitable experiments in community-scale climate action.
+Administered by the California Strategic Growth Council, TCC implementation grants empower communities most impacted by legacy pollution to design and implement projects to advance clean transportation, affordable housing, renewable energy, energy efficiency, urban greening, and more.

-Luskin Center for Innovation (LCI) developed a plan to evaluate TCC outcomes and is now documenting groundbreaking progress in five communities: Fresno, Ontario, Stockton, and the Northeast San Fernando Valley and Watts neighborhoods of Los Angeles.
+UCLA Luskin Center for Innovation researchers developed an evaluation framework to track TCC progress and assess outcomes.
+We are now documenting groundbreaking progress in seven communities: Fresno, Ontario, Pomona, Stockton, and the Los Angeles neighborhoods of Northeast San Fernando Valley, South LA, and Watts.

 Ontario Together